universal-ctags/ctags/docs/contributions.rst

 If you add a new parser or modify an existing parser, add new test cases to "Units".
 If you modify the core, add new test cases to "Tmain".
-The way to write and run test cases is described in the "Testing ctags" section of this guide.
+The way to write and run test cases is described in :ref:`testing_ctags` and :ref:`testing_parser` section of this guide.

 With the exception of the tmain test harness, you can specify VG=1 for running test cases under the Valgrind memory debugger.